seany94/Feedlinks/README.md

 # Feedlinks
 Heroku Link:- https://feed-links.herokuapp.com/
-Login using my account if you do not want to signup:- Username: seanc, Password: sc123
+Do load unsafe script on your url-bar as iframe might not work properly Login using my account if you do not want to signup:- Username: seanc, Password: sc123

 Using node.js, react.js, express, postgres, DOM, AJAX, Bootstrap and webpack